Skip to content

 Fulfills Requirement #2a

 There are many stories of friendship in the Bible.
 I chose the story of Shadrach, Meshach, and Abednego and the fiery furnace for our first story.
-We used the Beginner’s Bible (p.247).
+We used The Beginner’s Bible (p.247).
 The story is fairly short with a nice text to picture ratio for the Eager Beaver attention span.
 It fit perfectly with our craft.

 Craft: Fiery Furnace